The story behind that one ambiguous lyric on The Killers' song, 'Human'

 Who can believe it’s been a whole 12 years since The Killers’ Day & Age album was brought into the world?

-The Killers’ third studio album, Day & Age comprises of 12 tracks, featuring a handful of anthem-like songs including, ‘A Dustland Fairytale’, ‘Spaceman’, ‘Human’ and more.
+The Killers’ third studio album, Day & Age comprises of 12 tracks, featuring a handful of anthem-level songs including, ‘A Dustland Fairytale’, ‘Spaceman’, ‘Human’ and more.

 It may not have been as transcendent as their breakout album, Hot Fuss, but it was definitely brought into the world in a truly poignant year of both the 2000s and in the world of music.
 After all, 2008 was also the year of Cut Copy’s In Ghost Colours, Vampire Weekend’s eponymous album, Kanye West’s 808s and Heartbreaks and The Kings of Leon’s, Only By The Night.